ibm-client-engineering/solution-filenet-aws/docs/3-Create/Deploy.md

 This helps when you have agents like Dynatrace that inject certain configs into each container rootfs as they come up.
 :::

-## Deploy IER Operator
+## Deploy IER

-If IBM Enterprise Records is required, you should have already staged the operator per the previous instructions in Staging.
+If IBM Enterprise Records is required, you should have already staged the image per the previous instructions in Staging.

 Clone the ier-samples github repo https://github.com/ibm-ecm/ier-samples